O'Melveny & Myers LLP - The Inside View

 Main areas of work

-O’Melveny is a multidisciplinary firm with approximately 750 lawyers in 18 offices worldwide.
+O’Melveny is a multidisciplinary firm with over 800 lawyers in 18 offices worldwide.
 Our wide-ranging legal services encompass litigation, business deals, risk management, regulatory compliance, and government relations.
-The firm advises clients on a full range of cutting-edge litigation and corporate matters that arise in various industries, including aviation, consumer products, energy, entertainment and media, financial services, health care, insurance, life sciences, natural resources, private equity, sports, and emerging technologies.
+The firm advises clients on a full range of cutting-edge litigation, corporate, and regulatory matters that arise in various industries, including artificial intelligence, consumer products, energy, entertainment and media, financial services, health care, insurance, life sciences, natural resources, private equity, sports, technology, and transportation.
+For a complete listing of our client services and locations, visit omm.com.

 Firm profile